Lall-091/sql-docs/docs/t-sql/statements/alter-index-transact-sql.md

   Long-term table locks are not held for the duration of the index operation.
 During the main phase of the index operation, only an intent shared (`IS`) lock is held on the source table.
 This enables queries or updates to the underlying table and indexes to proceed.
 At the start of the operation, a shared (`S`) lock is held on the source object for a short period of time.
 At the end of the operation, for a short period of time, a shared (`S`) lock is acquired on the object if a nonclustered index is being created.
 A schema modification (`Sch-M`) lock is acquired when a clustered index is created or dropped online and when a clustered or nonclustered index is being rebuilt. `ONLINE` can't be set to `ON` when an index is being created on a local temporary table.

   > [!NOTE]
-  > You can set the `low_priority_lock_wait` options to reduce or avoid blocking during online index operations.
+  > You can use the `WAIT_AT_LOW_PRIORITY` option to reduce or avoid blocking during online index operations.
 For more information, see [WAIT_AT_LOW_PRIORITY with online index operations](#wait-at-low-priority).

 - `OFF`

   Table locks are applied for the duration of the index operation.
 An offline index operation that creates, rebuilds, or drops a clustered, spatial, or XML index, or rebuilds or drops a nonclustered index, acquires a schema modification (`Sch-M`) lock on the table.
 This prevents all user access to the underlying table for the duration of the operation.
 An offline index operation that creates a nonclustered index initially acquires a shared (`S`) lock on the table.
 This prevents modifications of the underlying table definition, but allows reading and modifying the data in the table while the index build is in progress.
-At the end of the operation, a schema modification lock (`Sch-M`) is acquired.

 For more information, see [Perform index operations online](../../relational-databases/indexes/perform-index-operations-online.md) and [Guidelines for online index operations](../../relational-databases/indexes/guidelines-for-online-index-operations.md).